-- S Armenian;
+- Armenian:

-- s Cambodian;
+- Cambodian;

-- S Chinese;
+- Chinese:

-- s Farsi;
+- Farsi;

-- s Korean;
+- Korean:

-- s Russian; and
+- Russian; and

-- s Vietnamese.
+- Vietnamese.

-- S Availability of Slots as Program Grows
+Availability of Slots as Program Grows

 Undoubtedly, as CalWORKs continues to move ahead, the number of slots needed for Community Service will increase.
 As the program grows, the Community Service employers' outreach material will be sent to more prospective employers.